 - has no say in the Governance of the Advisory Group.
 The Group determines its own operating procedures and methodologies and elects its own chair;

-- Ultimately the independent examiner and the village (via a referendum) govern the Advisory Group;
+- Ultimately the independent examiner and the village (via a referendum) decide if the Neighbourhood Plan is acceptable;

 Members of the Parish Council (the designated body), may attend.